Best camping flashlights

 Some things to consider before buying your next camping light:

-- Pick up a diffuser so you can use the flashlight as a lightbulb or lantern.
+• Pick up a diffuser to use the flashlight as a lightbulb or lantern.
 A diffuser spreads the light into a wider area and softens the light, which is great for low-light activities.
 You can also use a translucent plastic cup

-- Most lithium battery-powered flashlights have a Beacon mode.
-This mode will blink once every few seconds and can help a rescuer to locate your position if you get lost
+• Most lithium battery-powered flashlights have a Beacon mode.
+This mode will blink once every few seconds and can help a rescuer locate your position if you get lost

-The flashlights listed here are ones our team has run through our comprehensive battery of tests for runtime, output, and beam distance.
+Our team has run the flashlights through our comprehensive battery of tests for runtime, output, and beam distance.
 We also have a list with some of the best camping lanterns, in case you were looking for that.

 Best tiny flashlight for camping

 The best flashlight is the one that you have when you need one.
-And to increase the likelihood of having a great flashlight with you, all the time, is by EDC-ing.
-If you don’t like carrying an extra flashlight in your pocket at all times, just get a keychain light, that is hardly bigger than your pinky.
+And to increase the likelihood of having a great flashlight with you all the time is by EDC-ing.
+If you don’t like carrying an extra flashlight in your pocket at all times, get a keychain light, that is hardly bigger than your pinky.

 Nitecore Tini 2